joao-conde/competitive-programming/resources/theory.md

 - keep edges sorted by weight in a min heap
 - pop them one by one, using those that do not connect two already used vertices
 - stop when all vertices are connected
-TODO: Missing complexities
-TODO some pseudocode with comments

 ## Binary Search